 Mary Jane Winkler

-The Research-Grant Program is designed to encourage and facilitate research efforts by members of Iota Theta Chapter of Sigma Theta Tau.
+The Research-Grant Program is designed to encourage and facilitate research efforts by members of Iota Theta Chapter of Sigma Honor Society.
 It is intended to enhance the individual member's scholarship and ability to pursue research activities in all areas related to nursing.
 This program supports the dissemination of research through presentations and publications.

-All members of the Iota Theta Chapter, Sigma Theta Tau, who are in good standing, are eligible to apply for grants under this program.
+All members of the Iota Theta Chapter, Sigma Honor Society, who are in good standing, are eligible to apply for grants under this program.
 Members of the Scholarship Committee are not eligible to apply for grants as Principal Investigator or Co-Investigator.
 This program is not intended for purchase of equipment for non-research purposes or to satisfy requirements for a degree.

-Awards are made by the Executive Committee of Iota Theta Chapter, Sigma Theta Tau, based on recommendations by the Scholarship Committee.
+Awards are made by the Executive Committee of Iota Theta Chapter, Sigma Honor Society, based on recommendations by the Scholarship Committee.
 The proposal evaluation criteria are used to establish the recommendations.
 By majority vote, the Scholarship Committee will recommend which proposals will be supported and the level of support that will be provided.

 The proposal should provide a clear and complete narrative account of the proposed research project.
 It must be focused toward enhancing the respective member's research skills/program.
 Proposals will be blind reviewed for clarity, significance and relevance.